 Pupil Wellbeing has a high priority within the school and members of staff place great importance on spotting and supporting pupils who may be going through a difficult time.
+Initial concerns should be recorded on a Pupil Concern Form which can be downloaded from the Staff Forms area of the TLP and given to their School's DSL.
+However this should not override the need to report immediately any significant Safeguarding issues.

 Each school discusses welfare issues and a weekly confidential report is shared with teachers to enable them to share concerns and identify issues at an early stage.
 These concerns may be related to academic, behaviour or general welfare.